 To further align the interests of management and shareholders, we maintain stock ownership guidelines for our senior executive officers, including our named executive officers.
 Our CEO is required to hold a number of shares with a value equal to three times his or her base salary, while our EVP and CFO and each of our SVPs are required to hold a number of shares with a value equal to one times his or her base salary.
-Employees who are hired or promoted to these management positions must acquire the required number of shares within five years.
-A senior executive who participates in our employee stock purchase plan at the maximum level from such senior executive's eligibility date may count unvested restricted stock units towards his or her shareholding requirement.
-A senior executive who holds a number of shares less than the applicable ownership level must hold 100% of all Net Shares (as defined below) granted by the Company to be eligible for future stock option grants or other equity awards.
+A senior executive who holds a number of shares less than the applicable ownership level must hold 100% of all Net Shares (as defined below) granted by the Company until the ownership level is met.
 "Net Shares" are all shares received pursuant to all Company equity awards excluding shares sold to cover (i) the exercise price of options and/or (ii) taxes.
 The Compensation Committee is mindful that each individual's personal circumstances will affect progress toward the targeted levels of stock ownership.
-Senior executives who are unable to achieve or maintain the targeted level of ownership within the prescribed time period may consult with the Compensation Committee with respect to a hardship exemption.
+Senior executives who are unable to achieve or maintain the targeted level of ownership may consult with the Compensation Committee with respect to a hardship exemption.
 Each of our named executive officers is currently in compliance with the applicable holding requirements.